TheMohawkNinja/rpgsh/README.md

 Newlines are automatically placed before and after the output to reduce on-screen clutter, so this does not need to be added to the individual programs unless desired.

 ## Known Issues
+`rpgsh`
+ - Prompt fails to appear on first launch

 `roll`
  - High values for `-r|--repeat` when using a custom list may result in program crashing.
 During limited testing, this behavior was observed when the value was >90